New York county football team: Championship

 New York took part in the 1976 Munster Minor Championship losing to Kerry.

-New York first competed in the Connacht Senior Football Championship in 1999 and first competed in the Tailteann Cup in its first edition, in 2022.
-They also competed in the newly revamped All-Ireland Junior Football Championship in 2022, beating Warwickshire in the semi-final but losing in the final to Kilkenny in their first ever Croke Park appearance.
+New York first competed in the Connacht Senior Football Championship in 1999.

-The 2010 championship brought the visit of Galway to Gaelic Park.
-Despite sustaining the loss of two players to sendings off early in the second half, New York gave The Tribesmen a scare, though the team eventually lost by a scoreline of 2–13 to 0–12.
+In the 2010 championship Galway visited Gaelic Park.
+Despite sustaining the loss of two players to sendings off early in the second half, New York gave The Tribesmen a scare, eventually losing by a scoreline of 2–13 to 0–12.
 In addition, in 2010, New York took part in the Connacht Minor Football Championship (MFC) for the first time.
-The team played Galway in its first game in that competition but sustained a heavy defeat.
-The New York minor football team travelled to Ireland to play in the Connacht MFC again the following year.
-History repeated itself, with another heavy loss to Roscommon.
+The team sustained a heavy defeat to Galway in its first game in the competition.
+The following year the minor football team travelled to Ireland and suffered a heavy defeat to Roscommon in the Connacht MFC.

 New York took on 2010 Connacht SFC winner Roscommon at Gaelic Park on 1 May 2011.
 The team lost by a scoreline of Roscommon 3–21 New York 1–11.

+New York competed in the first Tailteann Cup in 2022.
+They also competed in the newly revamped All-Ireland Junior Football Championship in 2022, beating Warwickshire in the semi-final but losing in the final to Kilkenny in their first ever Croke Park appearance.

 In the 2023 Connacht Senior Football Championship, New York recorded their first ever championship win, defeating Leitrim on penalties after the sides finished level at 0-15 apiece following extra-time.
-New York remained winless in the Connacht SFC until their win against Leitrim in 2023, having lost four times each to Galway, Roscommon and Leitrim and five to Mayo and Sligo.
+New York had remained winless in the Connacht SFC until their win against Leitrim in 2023, having lost four times each to Galway, Roscommon and Leitrim and five to Mayo and Sligo.

-In 2024 they ran Mayo to 15 points in the Connacht championship.

-In 2025 there postponed fixture of 2020 against Galway was rescheduled for the Connacht championship during COVID-19, Galway won the match by 17 points.

-As for COVID-19 in 2021 were not part of the Connacht championship draws first Roscommon fixture since 2016 will take place in 2026.
-The fixture is now confirmed during a Connacht council meeting on September 9, 2025.